OmegaArmadillo/EDOPro-Custom-Cards/README.md

 Winged KuriHERO - Not started
 HERO Evolution - Not started
 Nova Wingman - Working
-Supernova Wingman - Not started
+Supernova Wingman - Working
 HERO Fusion Resurgence - Not started
 Naval Mariner - Not started
 Thrashing Wildheart - Not started
-Storming Thunder Giant - Need to figure out return to hand efffect, need to start negation effect
+Storming Thunder Giant - Need to figure out return to hand effect and proper fusion materials
 Galactic Wizard - Not started
 Illusionist Witch - Not started
 Demon Dynamo - Not started